tunai/hybrid-boat-detection/README.md

 **Preliminary considerations**: this detector was developed to use small time series of three monitoring images captured 5 seconds apart from each other using a static camera.
 You can try different capture layouts, but please keep in mind the system's original intent and assumptions when using it.

-Place your images in subfolders inside of *"./data/"*.
+Place your images in subfolders inside of *"./data/"* (as in the samples provided).
 Each scene should be represented by a group of three images named using the following convention "prefix+YYYY-MM-DD_HH-MM-SS.format", where *prefix* is the name of the site, and *format* is either *".jpg"* or *".png"*.
 For example: consider a sulbfolder containing nine images (three groups of three images) for a test site called "site1":
 ```
 site1_2018-08-21_20-37-12.jpg
 site1_2018-08-21_20-37-17.jpg